Medical Ethics: Are These Different For Cannabis Medicine?

 Quality of Life and Cannabis

-Another ethical issue which is often raised around the topic of medical cannabis concerns quality of life.
+Another ethical issue which is often surfaces around the topic of medical cannabis concerns quality of life.
 A physician is bound to “do no harm” in their course of treatment; their main concern should always be a patient’s quality of life.
 But for many conventional therapies, the side effects of the medicine are sometimes as bad as the disease.

-Medical cannabis and especially the non-psychoactive components like cannabidiol (CBD), have repeatedly been shown to have a relatively better safety profile than their conventional counterparts.
+Medical cannabis and especially the non-intoxicating components like cannabidiol (CBD), have repeatedly been shown to have a relatively better safety profile than their conventional counterparts.
 In these cases, does a physician prescribe a compound with mild side effects and little clinical study, or the harsher yet more heavily researched conventional medication?
 It’s easy to see the ethical dilemma certain patients and situations may create for a physician.

 A Patient’s Right to Choose